As of October 2023

 Depending on the App modules used, different processors may be recipients of personal data, if they provide a partial service of the processing process.
 Categories of recipients of personal data are in particular:

-In addition, data can be transmitted to third parties, e.g. operators of SafeNow Zones.
+In addition, data can be transmitted to third parties, e.g. operators of SafeNow Zones, security providers or responsible security agencies (e.g. at a train station).
 This is specifically the case when a user triggers an alarm in a public SafeNow Zone.
 Operators can be organisations, authorities, companies, or associations that offer a public SafeNow Zone on a site where they are responsible for security.
 In a public SafeNow Zone, guests can use the App to reach the operator's security staff.

 The logo of the SafeNow Zone or the Operator is displayed in the user's app when he or she is in the relevant area.
 This always gives users full transparency as to who alarm data is being forwarded to.